 Rod Donald Hut to Hilltop Hotel via Montgomery Reserve

-Te Ara Pātaka is best accessed by car.
-Allow 50 minutes to drive from Christchurch to Gebbies Pass, or 1 hour 15 minutes to Hilltop as the roads are steep and windy.
+It's around a 50 minutes drive from Christchurch to Gebbies Pass, or 1 hour 15 minutes to Hilltop as the roads are steep and windy.

 If parking at Hilltop, leave vehicles at the furthest end of the car park from the tavern itself.

-It is an excellent 2-day trip using public transport starting at Diamond Harbour jetty, staying overnight at Rod Donald Hut, and catching a shuttle from Hilltop Tavern back to Christchurch.
+It's an excellent 2-day trip using public transport starting at Diamond Harbour jetty, staying overnight at Rod Donald Hut, and catching a shuttle from Hilltop Tavern back to Christchurch.

-- Gebbies Pass to Packhorse Hut - grade 4
+- Gebbies Pass to Packhorse Hut

 The track is suitable for people with moderate backcountry skills and experience.
 It's rough and steep in places.